pingcap/docs-cn/encryption-at-rest.md

 endpoint = "https://kms.us-west-2.amazonaws.com"
 ```

-The `key-id` specifies the key id for the KMS CMK.
+The `key-id` specifies the key ID for the KMS CMK.
 The `region` is the AWS region name for the KMS CMK.
-The `endpoint` is optional and doesn't need to be specified normally, unless you are using a AWS KMS compatible service from a non-AWS vendor.
+The `endpoint` is optional and you do not need to specify it normally unless you are using an AWS KMS-compatible service from a non-AWS vendor or need to use a [VPC endpoint for KMS](https://docs.aws.amazon.com/kms/latest/developerguide/kms-vpc-endpoint.html).

+You can also use [multi-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in AWS.
+For this, you need to set up a primary key in a specific region and add replica keys in the regions you require.

 To specify a master key that's stored in a file, the master key configuration would look like the following: